zroooxr/Valx-Valorant-Checker-full-capture-/README.md

 Valorant account checker.
 Proxy doesnt work rn, you can fix it ig.

-I know there is a lot of acc checkers availabe, espically on github, but I realesed this as its simple to build off/edit and is simple to run.
+I know there is a lot of acc checkers availabe, espically on github, but I released this as its simple to build off/edit and is simple to run.